meowkaiser/STRONGEST_Project1/README.md

 # Microsoft Movie Recommendation

 ## Overview

-We have been given many different data sets including:
+Microsoft has approached us for recommendations on how they should approach stepping into the movie industry.
+We've analyzed various data sets (listed below) and will describe our findings and final recommendations throughout this document.

+Data Sets:
 * imdb ratings
 * rotten tomatoes
 * various reviews
 * movie budgets

-We're going to go through these data sets in order to have a better understanding of what factors are important in making a successful movie.

 ## Business Understanding

-Microsoft has created a new movie studio and they wish to know what type of films to create
-* Which genre is most popular?
+We'll be looking to answer the following questions to help us better understand the layout of the movie industry.
+This will help us provide clear and succicnt guidance for Microsoft's movie endeavor.

+* Are there genres more popular than others?
 * Does runtime matter?
-* Which director produces consistently popular movies?

-Our goal after taking a deep dive into the data is to be able to provide Microsoft with some strategies for their filmmaking process so that they can maximize profits while reducing risk
+* Is there a rating that outperforms others?
+* Is there any correlation between net profit and budget?

 ## Data Understanding and Analysis

 ![image](https://user-images.githubusercontent.com/73855593/139341591-6f4cdd90-be41-476b-98e9-588b9b62b06b.png)

 ![image](https://user-images.githubusercontent.com/73855593/139341610-e7c7e95f-a907-46f0-bf4c-b541818b1946.png)